Master of Science

 - Applicants must have an overall undergraduate grade point of 3.0 on a 4.0 scale.

 - Applicants must submit recent (within the last 5 years), acceptable scores (to be determined by the Sociology Graduate Faculty) of the Graduate Record Examination (GRE).
+The GRE requirement may be waived upon approval of the Program Director.

 - Approval from the Program Director.